Silicon Valley Community Foundation advances innovative philanthropic solutions to challenging problems.

 We partner with families, individuals and corporations to manage and facilitate their philanthropy.
 We connect donors’ interests to the most pressing needs, whether in Silicon Valley or around the globe.
 As a comprehensive center for philanthropy, SVCF shapes critical public policy issues, partners with nonprofit groups and institutions advancing the best ideas and directs resources swiftly and strategically toward unforeseen needs.

 We celebrated our 10th anniversary in 2017.
 We are proud that since 2007 we have awarded more than $5.6 billion in grants locally, nationally and globally.
 Of those grants, more than $2.7 billion has gone to support charities in the nine-county Bay Area in California.

-Learn more about how we help strenghten the common good:
+Learn more about how we help strengthen the common good:

 What We Do